samuelroland/openDevApps/README.md

 1. Visit the manual to learn how configurations works.
 1. Automatic alert when a new version is available/released on GitHub or on AMO (addons.mozilla.org).

+---
 ## Goals of the project
 This is a very little project, only **to take in hand web extensions building**.
+- **Make a first web extension** with a bit of challenge and follow guides for the building from A to Z (
 - **Discover and learn WebExtension programming**, by practice ad by reading the Mozilla documentations
 - **Understand how extensions are built** (structure of files, possibilities and API availables, ...)
 - Build a very little tool that **will be useful for me** (and that can be useful for other local apps, just by changing URL).